juanlessa/distributed-black-jack/README.md

 # Distributed BlackJack
 This is a BlackJack game that I developed for the distributed computing class

-#how to play?
+# how to play?
-This game was configured to be played in localhost
-So to play you need:
-  one terminal to be de deck of cards
+This game was configured to be played in localhost\n So to play you need: one terminal to be de deck of cards
   $ python3 deck.py